House of Secrets (DC Comics): Second series

 DC's Vertigo imprint revived the name House of Secrets as a new title and concept.
 Here the House of Secrets was a mobile manor, appearing in different places.
 The building itself is haunted by the Juris, a group of ghosts who summon those with secrets in order to judge them and pass sentence.
 To the Juris, all offenses carry the same weight, from rape and murder to simply lying at a crucial moment.
 A runaway named Rain Harper stumbled upon the House of Secrets and took up a position as an unwilling witness to the Juris trials, validating the judgments and either condemning the tried souls to imprisonment in the basement, or setting them free to live their life purged of their secret.

 Starting fresh with a new #1 (October 1996), this series ran 25 issues, plus a two-part special House of Secrets: Facade.
 This House of Secrets series was creator-owned, except for its title which was "licensed" by DC to the series' creators.
 The letters column in issue #6 indicates that, for legal reasons, they could not include Cain and Abel in the stories.
 This series was used for the framing story in the first Vertigo Winter's Edge special, featuring Rain happening upon an art gallery in the House whose paintings allow her to see stories from The Sandman (vol. 2), The Dreaming, John Constantine, Hellblazer, The Invisibles, The Books of Magic, The Minx, Sandman Mystery Theatre and Nevada.

 Secret Six headquarters

 In the mid-2000s, the Secret Six made their headquarters in the House of Secrets.
-Scandal stated in issue #5 of Villains United that the House would not show up on technological scans or mystical surveillance.
+Scandal Savage stated in issue #5 of Villains United that the House would not show up on technological scans or mystical surveillance.
 She also said that Mockingbird claimed the House was a "house of victims".

 In other media

-The House of Secrets appeared in the Young Justice episode "Secrets".
-In the series, it was depicted as a magic shop across the street from the house of Greta and Billy Hayes.
+The House of Secrets appears in the Young Justice episode "Secrets".
+This version is a magic shop across the street from the house of Greta and Billy Hayes.